 Salads are nutritious until you screw them up with store-bought dressing.

-Bottled dressing is notoriously high in calories, contains sugar, artificial ingredients, and too much salt.
-All you need to do is sprinkle a few drops of a quality extra virgin olive oil on top of your greens with either a squeeze of fresh lemon or a sprinkle of vinegar.
-You can add mustard, herbs, sea salt or pepper for flavor.
-If you like a creamy dressing, mix in a small dollop of plain Greek Yogurt.
+Bottled dressings are notoriously high in calories.
+They also contain sugar, artificial ingredients, and too much salt.
+All you need to do is sprinkle a few drops of quality extra virgin olive oil on top of your greens with either a squeeze of fresh lemon or a sprinkle of vinegar.
+You can also add mustard, herbs, sea salt, or pepper for flavor.
+If you like a creamy dressing, mix in a small dollop of plain Greek Yogurt or Ricotta.

 Fermented food will keep your gut healthy

-Fermented foods like sauerkraut, pickles, tempeh, miso, Kim Chi, Kombucha, yogurt, kefir, and sourdough contain natural probiotics that will aid your digestion and add healthy immune-building bacteria for gut health.
+Fermented vegetables like sauerkraut, pickles, tempeh, miso, and Kim Chi, contain natural probiotics that will aid your digestion and add healthy immune-building bacteria for gut health.
+Other foods like Kombucha, yogurt, kefir, and sourdough are fermented as well.

 Powerhouse vegetables

-Super nutritious and immunity-boosting vegetables include asparagus, fennel, beet greens, green and red cabbage, bok choy, kale, broccoli, kohlrabi, Brussels sprouts, cauliflower, celery, onions, chives, tomatoes, cucumbers, turnips, Zucchini, and mustard greens.
-Make your salad bowl look like a rainbow by mixing in as many colors as you can.
+Super nutritious and immunity-boosting vegetables include asparagus, fennel, beet greens, green and red cabbage, Bok choy, kale, broccoli, kohlrabi, Brussels sprouts, cauliflower, celery, onions, chives, tomatoes, cucumbers, turnips, Zucchini, and mustard greens.
+Make your salad or vegetable plate look like a rainbow by mixing in as many colors as you can.

 The type of lettuce you eat matters

-Nix blah iceberg lettuce and toss your salad with romaine, red leaf, green leaf, mustard greens, kale, spinach, chicory, parsley, Chinese cabbage, collard greens, mesclun, dandelion greens, endive, arugula, or escarole.
+Nix blah iceberg lettuce and toss your salad with romaine, red leaf, green leaf, butter, mustard greens, kale, spinach, chicory, parsley, Chinese cabbage, collard greens, mesclun, dandelion greens, endive, arugula, or escarole.
+If you can grow your own, even better.

 Peppers are antioxidant-rich

 Add varieties of peppers to your salads, stews, and other dishes.
-Cook or eat raw red, green, yellow, purple bell peppers as well as hot peppers. (if you can stand the heat)
+These may include red, green, yellow, and purple bell peppers as well as hot peppers. (if you can stand the heat) They especially taste good roasted with a little olive oil.

 Fruit

-Most fruits contain important antioxidants and nutrients but also natural sugar so go easy it.
-Watermelon and tomatoes are rich in lycopene that helps prevent cancer and other degenerative diseases.
-Bananas contain magnesium that helps controls blood pressure.
-The antioxidants in fruit are anti-aging.
+Most fruits contain important antioxidants and nutrients, but also natural sugar so go easy on them.
+Watermelon and tomatoes are rich in lycopene which helps prevent cancer and other degenerative diseases.
+Bananas contain magnesium and help control blood pressure.
+The antioxidants in fruit are pro-aging.

 Instead of juicing, it’s better to eat your fruit in its natural state